 Early Settlement

 The journey to Havre Boucher was laden with hardship and heartbreak for many of the pioneer settlors.
 A number of our ancestral families began their North American resettlement in Port Royale, a settlement on the site of present day Annapolis Royal.
 The early Acadians built the first dykes in North America and cultivated the fertile reclaimed salt marshes.
-The peaceful coexistence between the early French settlors and the Mi’Kmaw natives was frequently disturbed by recurring skirmishes between England and France for ownership and control of these newly discovered lands rich with natural resources.
+The peaceful coexistence between the early French settlors and the Mi’Kmaq natives was frequently disturbed by recurring skirmishes between England and France for ownership and control of these newly discovered lands rich with natural resources.
 The signing of the Treaty of Utrecht in 1713 is a significant demarcation.
-Under the terms of that Treaty, France ceded Acadia, Newfoundland and Hudson Bay to England, while France kept Ile Royale (Cape Breton) and Ile Saint Jean (Prince Edward Island).
+Under the terms of that Treaty, France ceded Acadia, Newfoundland and Hudson Bay to England, while France kept Isle Royale (Cape Breton) and Ile Saint Jean (Prince Edward Island).
 This left many early Acadian families in a vulnerable position.
-Families with surnames Benoit, Breau, Coste, Fougere, Petitpas and Samson are found in the 1752 census of the Port Toulouse (St. Peter’s) area of Ile Royale.
+Families with surnames Benoit, Breau, Coste, Fougere, Petitpas and Samson are found in the 1752 census of the Port Toulouse (St. Peter’s) area of Isle Royale.
 The Pellerin family left Port Royale and traveled through Pisiquit (Windsor, NS) before ending up in Chezzetcook.
 The Roy family left Port Royale and travelled through Point St, Anne (Fredericton, NB) before ending up in Chezzetcook with some Roy family members imprisoned for a brief period at Halifax.

 Acadians at work in the field (from a painting by Claude Picard)

+Brothers Jacques and Gabriel Samson relocated from Normandy, France to Lauzon, Quebec about 1665 but for reasons lost in time, one of Gabriel’s sons, also named Gabriel was in Port Royal in 1704 where he married Jeanne Martin before relocating to Port Toulouse about 1727.
 Thomas Deslauriers (originally Jacquet) also from Normandy, France came to Quebec with the French Army about 1750 and following defeat by the British in 1760, rather than return to France, Thomas left the army and relocated his family to Isle Madame about 1763.

 A typical early Acadian house (from a painting by Azor Vienneau)